clirdlf/ndsa.org/membership/orientation.md

 ## Have an idea for a project or activity?
 New Working Groups can be formed at any time based on the interest of NDSA participants.
 Action teams may also be formed outside of (or within) the Interest Groups to perform specific tasks or accomplish goals.
 To suggest a new project or activity...
-- Email your idea to the Interest Group listserv or the [NDSA-ALL listserv](http://lists.clir.org/cgi-bin/wa?A0=NDSA-ALL).
+- Email your idea to the Interest Group mailing list or the [NDSA-ALL](http://lists.clir.org/cgi-bin/wa?A0=NDSA-ALL) mailing list.
 - Contact your Interest Group co-chairs.